Projectslearner/arduino-uno-led-blinking/README.md

-# arduino uno led blinking
-Arduino Uno, a popular microcontroller board, can blink an LED with simple code.
-Connect an LED to pin 13 with a resistor.
-In the Arduino IDE, write a program to set pin 13 as output, then toggle it HIGH and LOW with delay for blinking effect.
-Upload and watch the LED blink!

-# Blink LED Arduino Uno
+# 1. LED Glow with Arduino:
-Description:
-This Arduino sketch blinks an LED connected to pin 13 on the Arduino Uno board.
-It demonstrates a basic example of digital output using Arduino.

-# Hardware Required:
+# Components:

-Arduino Uno board - 1
+- Arduino Board
-LED               - 1
+- LED
-220-ohm resistor  - 1
+- Resistor
-Breadboard        - 1
+- Breadboard
-Jumper wires
+- Jumper Wires

-# Instructions:
+# Instructions

+1. Connect the LED and Resistor:

+- Place the LED on the breadboard.
+- Connect the longer leg (anode) of the LED to pin 9 on the Arduino.
-Connect the positive (longer) leg of the LED to digital pin 13 on the Arduino Uno via a 220-ohm resistor.
+- Connect the shorter leg (cathode) of the LED to one end of the 220-ohm resistor.
-Connect the negative (shorter) leg of the LED to the ground (GND) pin on the Arduino Uno.
+- Connect the other end of the resistor to the GND (ground) pin on the Arduino.

-Upload this sketch to the Arduino Uno using the Arduino IDE.
-Watch the LED connected to pin 13 blink on and off at one-second intervals.
+2.Power the Arduino:

+- Plug the Arduino into a USB port or power it with an external adapter.

+3.Observe the LED:

+- The LED should light up once the Arduino is powered.
+# End of LED Glow